Where to buy: Amazon

 This is about the only raw bar that I’ve found, and while it’s far from my favorite, it’s a decent bar.

 If you’re interested specifically in protein bars made from only raw ingredients, this is the bar for you, there’s just no better option.
+Considering there aren’t that many raw vegan protein sources, protein bars can come in really handy.

 I’ll explain why in this short review.
 It’s divided into the 3 areas that I score all protein bars on: cost, taste, and nutrition.